Cumulocity-IoT/c8y-docs/content/change-logs/device-management/opcua-10-20-97-0-null-check-added-for-empty-nodeIds.md

 version: 10.20.97.0
 ---
-Previously, when creating a device type with any auto-apply constraints properties set, but without the "matchedNodeIds" list, the service would fail.
+Previously, when creating a device type with any auto-apply constraints properties set, but without the `matchedNodeIds` list, the service failed.
 This issue has now been resolved, and "ApplyConstraints" can now be used without the "matchedNodeIds" list.